-Orientation helps all new students, freshman and transfer, make their transition to life at the University in the most successful way possible.
+Orientation helps all new freshman and transfer students make their transition to life at the University in the most successful way possible.
 The program is the link between the admissions process and students' arrival at the University for their first semester.
-The emphasis is on scheduling, academic and social integration and providing a natural connection to the strong sense of community at the University.
-All students attend one of the two day sessions offered.
+The emphasis is on scheduling, academic and social integration, and providing a natural connection to the strong sense of community at the University.
+All students attend one of the four two-day orientation sessions offered.